Is it ever right to count other’s blessings?

 It’s a do-unto-others sort of thing.
 Because no one wants a hard heart.

 But sin is deceptive.
-And since grumbling is a sin (1 Corinthians 10:10), and since many of us find it easier to count problems and worries, it might be incumbent on friends to help us count our blessings.
+Since grumbling is a sin (1 Corinthians 10:10), and since many of us find it easier to count problems and worries, it might be incumbent on friends to help us count our blessings.
 Because sanctification is a community project.

-And much as we might not want to hear it, ungrateful grumbly hearts might turn to hardened, sinful hearts.
-I for one don’t want a heart like that.
+As much as we might not want to hear it, ungrateful ,grumbly hearts might turn to hardened, sinful hearts.
+I know I don’t want a heart like that.

-So, friends, please don’t hold back on me.
+So, don’t hold back on me.
 If you catch me in a grumbly rut, start singing.

-I give you permission: Please Recount God’s blessings to me.
+You have my permission: Please recount God’s blessings to me.